harshinirajesh/certifiq/README.md

 # **CertifiQ**

-**CertifiQ** is a backend application built with **Node.js** and **Express** for managing and generating certificates.
+**CertifiQ** is a backend application built with **Node.js** and **Express.js** for managing and generating certificates.
 It provides APIs for certificate operations and supports reusable certificate templates.

 ---